okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/index.md

 1. From the left, click the **Groups** filter.
 1. Confirm that the **Everyone** group appears in the Assignment list.

-### Step 5: Reconfigure application for email and optional phone factors
+### Step: Reconfigure the application for the email and optional phone factors

 1. In the Admin Console, select **Applications** > **Applications** from the left-hand navigation pane.
 1. On the **Applications** page, select your application.